 How Has Recent Legislation in Nebraska Changed Human Trafficking Charges in the State?

-In 2019, Nebraska passed legislation that did away with the statute of limitations for child victims of trafficking, giving them an indefinite timeframe to come forward with allegations.
+In 2019, Nebraska passed legislation that removed the statute of limitations for child victims of trafficking, giving them an indefinite timeframe to come forward with allegations.
 The same legislation extended the statute of limitations for adult victims from three years to seven years and created additional laws that allow law enforcement to apply for warrants to wiretap the phones of trafficking suspects.
 This was done to more easily identify traffickers, buyers, and other potential victims.

 What Are the Penalties for Human Trafficking?

 Along with hefty fines and lengthy prison sentences, individuals convicted of human trafficking may be required to forfeit property and assets that were obtained while participating in trafficking-related offenses.
-Even attempting or conspiring to participate in human trafficking activities is subject to the penalties outlined by state and federal penal codes.
+Even attempting or conspiring to participate in human trafficking activities is subject to the penalties outlined by state and federal laws.

 Under Nebraska state law, human trafficking is a Class II felony, punishable by a mandatory minimum of one year in prison with the possibility of up to 50 years.
 Trafficking a minor carries more serious consequences and is classified accordingly as a Class IB felony.
+A Class IB felony is punishable by a mandatory 25 years imprisonment with the possibility of up to life imprisonment

 Any individual who has knowingly benefitted or participated in trafficking a victim or who has knowingly played any role in the trafficking of another person can face a Class IIA felony and up to 20 years imprisonment.